 Last is the USD Savings Account that is suitable for people who want to save in USD.
 Consider this option if you visit the US a lot or shop at American stores.
 This will allow you to save conversion charges that are usually between 1.5 and 2.5% of the transaction value.

 This is another free account that pays 0.10% interest.
-KOHO does not offer such an account but it does allow users to shop using USD if they pay a conversion fee or opt for a Premium Card that comes with a 0% foreign conversion fee.
+KOHO does not offer such an account but it does allow users to shop using USD if they pay a conversion fee or opt for a plan that comes with a 0% foreign conversion fee.

-Note: Tangerine is presently running a promotion where you can earn up to 2.75% interest on your deposits for the first five months if you use the code ‘EARNMORE’ when signing up for a new account.
-The promotion is expected to expire on August 18, 2022.
+Note: Tangerine is presently running a promotion where you can earn more interest on your deposits for the first five months if you use the code ‘EARNMORE' when signing up for a new account.

 So, which is the better savings account?